-This warmly spiced Pecan Crusted Acorn Squash with Crispy Sage Leaves is the ideal Thanksgiving side dish.
+Roasted Acorn Squash with Pecans and Crispy Sage Leaves is the ideal Thanksgiving side dish.
 It’s full of comforting fall flavors, and it will be a beautiful addition to your holiday table.
 Pecans and acorn squash are a spectacular combination!When people ask me to describe my site, I typically say that Cooking On The Weekends celebrates the beauty of whole ingredients, and it’s a collection of creative, comforting recipes for casual entertaining.

-Today is a perfect example of both of those things.
+Today’s Roasted Acorn Squash with Pecans and Crispy Sage Leaves recipe is the perfect example of both of those things.

 Let’s examine an acorn squash, shall we?

 Have you ever stopped to look at one?
 I mean, really look at it?
-If not, you must.
 It’s like stopping to smell the roses.
 I always try to take moments to pause during the cooking process to do this — actually, it’s not planned, it’s really when the beauty of an ingredient grabs my eye.

 Pecans and acorn squash are two things that scream fall and Thanksgiving.
-And the flavor combination is brilliant.
+And together they’re brilliant.
 Pecans have a subtle maple flavor that is perfect with the sweetness of the squash.